University of Houston: Traditions

 The seal of the University of Houston, officially adopted in 1938, is a stylized version of the coat-of-arms of General Sam Houston.
 The first official version was placed on the floor of the Roy Gustav Cullen Building.

 UH's official colors are scarlet red and albino white.
 These were the colors of Sam Houston's ancestor, Sir Hugh de Paduinan, and were adopted by UH at the same time as the official seal.
 Scarlet red symbolizes courage or inner strength to face the unknown, and white symbolizes the goodness and purity of spirit embodied in helping one's fellow man.

 Cougar Red Friday is part of the ongoing Keep Houston Red initiative at the University of Houston.
 Students and staff are encouraged to wear red shirts on Friday to show pride for the university.

 The school's official mascot is a cougar, which was adopted in 1947 and later named Shasta.
 The university owned a series of female cougars, but this tradition ceased in 1989, upon the death of Shasta V. When a cougar cub was orphaned in Washington State and moved to the Houston Zoo in 2011, the university adopted it as its first live male cougar mascot and he was named Shasta VI.
-Shasta VI passed away in August of 2022 from a progressive spinal disease.
+Shasta VI died in August 2022 from a progressive spinal disease.
 In November of the same year, the Houston Zoo received two orphaned male cubs from Washington State Fish & Wildlife Services and decided the cubs would carry the long-standing tradition of representing the University of Houston as Shasta VII and Louie.